Topic Resources

 Diagnosis of Thromboangiitis Obliterans

 Usually, doctors suspect thromboangiitis obliterans on the basis of symptoms and results of the physical examination.
 In most people, the pulse is weak or absent in one or more arteries of the feet or wrists.
-Often, the affected hands, feet, fingers, or toes become pale when raised above the heart and red when lowered.
-Ultrasonography detects a substantial decrease in blood pressure and blood flow in the affected feet, toes, hands, and fingers.
+Often, the affected hands, feet, fingers, or toes become pale or grey when raised above the heart and red or darker than usual when lowered.
+Ultrasound detects a substantial decrease in blood pressure and blood flow in the affected feet, toes, hands, and fingers.
 Blood tests and imaging to exclude other causes of decreased blood flow (such as vessel inflammation or vasculitis and blood clots from the heart) are done.

 Angiography can detect specific patterns of narrowing and thus can help confirm the diagnosis.